jcopperman/neurotrack/README.md

-# 🧠 NeuroSelfTrack — Personal EEG Optimization Toolkit
+# 🧠 NeuroTrack — Personal EEG Optimization Toolkit

 **NeuroTrack** is a local-first data tracking toolkit that lets you combine EEG readings with lifestyle inputs like sleep, diet, and exercise — to understand what makes your brain perform best.